YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOCREMMBIJ, MM access method not compatible with BEFORE image journaling; Database file DDDD not created

-MUPIP/Run Time Error: While creating a database file with access mode MM, YottaDB/GTM found the database file DDDD to be configured for BEFORE image journaling which is not supported with that access method.
+MUPIP/Run Time Error: While creating a database file with access mode MM, YottaDB found the database file DDDD to be configured for BEFORE image journaling which is not supported with that access method.

 Action: Either change the access mode of the file or do not enable BEFORE image journaling and retry.